ctesta01/ggtriangles/readme.md

 ![ggtriangles also supports angles](img/angles_in_ggtriangles.png)

+I think ggtriangles will provide a nice interface both for Rtists who are looking to incorporate triangles programmatically in their generative art, as well as data visualization creators who are interested in using triangles' position, height, width, color, and fill to communicate features of their data.

+![an example of triangles produced by ggtriangles arranged in a spiral where every triangle points to the next triangle in the inward direction](img/spiral.png)

 ### motivation

 I originally created this because I wanted to be able to render something like the NYTimes maps of where COVID-19 death rates had increased and decreased since vaccines were widely made available to adults.

+#### origianl nytimes version:

 ![nyt map of where covid death rates increased since vaccines became available](img/nyt_increased_orig.png)
 ![nyt map of where covid death rates decreased since vaccines became available](img/nyt_decreased_orig.png)